 Once the tick has been successfully removed, send it in for free lab testing.
 This way you can hopefully find out which diseases the tick has been carrying, so you can get a head start on treating Lyme Disease or keeping an eye out for symptoms.

-If you have a tick bite, you’re at an advantage compared to those who never realize they’ve had one–you get a head start on Lyme Disease treatment (let's look at the bright side on this one–if there is a bright side of Lyme!)
+If you have a tick bite, you’re at an advantage compared to those who never realize they’ve had one–you get a head start on getting medical attention (let's look at the bright side on this one–if there is a bright side of Lyme!)

 Topical Treatment for Tick Bite